aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 generator.throw(new Error("idk bro"))
 ```

-Create a generator function in JS using the `function*` syntax.
-Then you can use the yield keyword to yield values.

-Calling the generator function returns a `generator` object, which has these methods:
+Invoking a `function*` function is syntactic sugar for converting that function into a normal generator function that returns an object with these methods:

 - `generator.next()`: gets the value next yield statement in the generator function.
 This always returns an object with the `value` and `done` properties:
 	- `value`: the yielded value